bp4mc2/fbm-in-rdf/Comparing FBM and RDF datamodels.md

 A triple can be seen as a declarative sentence.
 The triple `_:John _:worksFor _:WalMart`, where every string starting with '_:' is an IRI, could be a machine readable counterpart of declarative sentence "John works for WalMart".

-FBM, especially FCO-IM, is designed to work for people.
+**FBM** , especially FCO-IM, is designed to work for people.
 It's intention is to be readable for IT layman in specifying the data that's relevant in a domain that's going to be supported by an information system.
 In FBM data is a compact way tot write down the relevant declarative sentences.
 Starting point are the **human readable and understandable** declarative sentences.
 How the actual data is stored is of no concern to FBM; data is seen as a set of (abstract) `facts` of some `fact type`.
 (In the rest of this article we use FCO-IM as a representative of FBM.
 Mostly because the specifications of that method are free available [here](https://www.fco-im.nl/pdfFiles/FCO-IM%20book.pdf)